merative/acd-containers/src/pages/configeditor/download_openshift.md

 - where `<client secret>` is the OAuth client secret
 - where `<cookie secret>` is the generated cookie secret
 - where `<oidc issuer url>` is the OIDC issuer URL, e.g. `https://sts.windows.net/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/` for Azure Active Directory
-- where `<hostname`> is the OAuth proxy hostname, e.g. `proxy-ibm-wh-acd-ce-oauth.xxx.us-xxxx.containers.appdomain.cloud` for IBM Cloud
+- where `<hostname`> is the OAuth proxy hostname, e.g. `proxy-merative-acd-ce-oauth.xxx.us-xxxx.containers.appdomain.cloud` for IBM Cloud

 3. Create the proxy's deployment, proxy's service, and proxy's route:<br/>
-  `oc create -f ibm-wh-acd-ce-oauth.yaml`<br/>
+  `oc create -f merative-acd-ce-oauth.yaml`<br/>

    More options and details for the proxy are available at [OpenShift OAuth Proxy](https://github.com/openshift/oauth-proxy#openshift-oauth-proxy).
 Information on troubleshooting the OAuth Proxy is found at [Troubleshooting the OAuth Proxy](/troubleshooting/troubleshooting-the-oauth-proxy/).
 More details and options such as secret generation and cookie expiration are defined in the base [OAuth proxy](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/overview/) docs.